 Preparing for a market downturn is an excellent reason to begin pruning your portfolio of any stocks that are remotely suspect.
 And as for the rest of your holdings, as long as they are fundamentally sound, they should be worth holding.

-High dividend stocks aren’t immune to market downturns, but the yield they provide will enable you to ride out a market downturn while continuing to receive a generous cash flow from the investment.
+High-dividend stocks aren’t immune to market downturns, but the yields they provide will enable you to ride out a market downturn while continuing to receive a generous cash flow from the investment.
 That will make them more logical to hold during a protracted decline than perhaps a pure growth stock that pays no dividends at all.

 7. Take Action While Values Are Still High

 In order for a market downturn strategy to work, you’ll have to begin making changes in your portfolio before a downturn becomes obvious to the general market.
 If you don’t start taking action until the market is down by, say, 20%, your portfolio will have already lost a significant amount of its value.
 And after that, you may find yourself chasing your equities lower, always hoping for a bounce that will make selling them more attractive.